 Under Hong Kong law, a person may limit his or her liability for claims in respect of loss of life or personal injury, or loss of or damage to property (such as other ships, harbour works, basins or waterways and aids to navigation).
-To limit liability, a person merely has to establish that the claims in respect of which he or she is alleged to be liable fall within Article 2 of the Convention as set out in Schedule 2 of the LSL Ordinance.
+To limit liability, a person merely has to establish that the claims in respect of which he or she is alleged to be liable fall within Article 2 of the LLMC Convention 1976 as set out in Schedule 2 of the LSL Ordinance.
 Once this is established, he or she will be entitled to a decree limiting his or her liability, unless any person opposing the making of the decree proves that his or her conduct bars entitlement to limitation.
-Article 4 provides that a person liable shall not be entitled to limit his or her liability if it is proved that the loss resulted from a 'personal act or omission, committed with the intent to cause such loss, or recklessly and with knowledge that such loss would probably result'.
+Article 4 provides that a person liable shall not be entitled to limit his or her liability if it is proved that the loss resulted from his or her 'personal act or omission, committed with the intent to cause such loss, or recklessly and with knowledge that such loss would probably result'.
 This is a high burden to overcome.
-The Admiralty Court (at the High Court of England and Wales (EWHC)) commented obiter in Saint Jacques II that 'it is likely that only truly exceptional cases will give rise to any real prospect of defeating an owner's right to limit'.
-The UK limits were in fact successfully broken in Atlantik Confidence, but that decision turned on a set of unique facts.80 In a 2016 case, Floata Consolidation Limited v.
+The Admiralty Court (at the High Court of England and Wales (EWHC)) commented obiter in Saint Jacques II 78 that 'it is likely that only truly exceptional cases will give rise to any real prospect of defeating an owner's right to limit'.79 The UK limits were successfully broken in Atlantik Confidence, but that decision turned on a set of unique facts.80 In a 2016 case, Floata Consolidation Limited v.
 Man Lee Hing (Hong Kong) Vehicles Limited and others, the Hong Kong Court of First Instance cited Saint Jacques II to confirm in obiter that the LLMC Convention 1976 imposes a 'very heavy burden' on the party seeking to break the limit under Article 4.81

 Under Section 22(4) of the LSL Ordinance, 'owner' includes any part owner, charterer, manager or operator of a ship, and in Metvale Ltd v.
-Monsanto International Sarl (The 'MSC Napoli'), the English Admiralty Court held that the word 'charterer' in the equivalent UK legislation includes a slot charterer.
-This case is likely to be followed by the Hong Kong courts.
+Monsanto International Sarl (The 'MSC Napoli'), the Admiralty Court (EWHC) held that the word 'charterer' in the equivalent UK legislation includes a slot charterer.82 This case is likely to be followed by the Hong Kong courts.

 i Ship arrest

-In Alas, the Hong Kong High Court was asked whether a party could arrest, notwithstanding that the party had already obtained an LMAA arbitration award.
+In Alas,88 the Hong Kong High Court was asked whether a party could arrest, notwithstanding that the party had already obtained a London Maritime Arbitrators Association arbitration award.
 The Court held that as long as the claim was based on the original underlying in rem cause of action (under Section 12A(2) of the High Court Ordinance), and was not simply a claim to enforce an award issued by a tribunal, it could be brought.
-Following the Rena K decision, the Court held that an action in rem does not merge in a judgment in personam but remains available as long as the award remains unsatisfied.
-Both the High Court and the Court of Appeal refused the right to appeal the decision in Alas, confirming that a security arrest is possible in Hong Kong even after an arbitration award has been obtained in a foreign jurisdiction.
+Following the Rena K 89 decision, the Court held that an action in rem does not merge in a judgment in personam but remains available as long as the award remains unsatisfied.
+Both the High Court and the Court of Appeal90 refused the right to appeal the decision in Alas, confirming that a security arrest is possible in Hong Kong even after an arbitration award has been obtained in a foreign jurisdiction.
 However, this is not possible in respect of judgments in view of Section 5 of the Foreign Judgments (Restriction on Recognition and Enforcement) Ordinance (Cap 46).

-By virtue of Section 12B(4) of the High Court Ordinance, sister ship arrests are permitted under Hong Kong law.
-Under Section 12B(4), a sister ship may be arrested if, when the cause of action arose, the defendant was the 'owner or charterer of, or in possession or in control' of the offending ship, and at the time when the action is brought, the defendant is 'the beneficial owner as respects all the shares' of the ship to be arrested.
-In the Decurion case, the Hong Kong High Court limited the scope for sister ship arrest, deciding that 'control' for the purposes of Section 12B(4) must mean something more than the control that would normally come with the possession of a ship.
+By virtue of Section 12B(4) of the High Court Ordinance, a sister ship may be arrested if, when the cause of action arose, the defendant was the 'owner or charterer of, or in possession or in control' of the offending ship, and at the time when the action is brought, the defendant is 'the beneficial owner as respects all the shares' of the ship to be arrested.
+In the Decurion case,94 the Hong Kong High Court limited the scope for sister ship arrest, deciding that 'control' for the purposes of Section 12B(4) must mean something more than the control that would normally come with the possession of a ship.
 It was decided that 'control' of the ship rests with the person who is able to tell the person in possession of the ship what to do with the ship.
 By limiting the definition of control, the High Court has kept the test for whether or not an arrest can be made simple.
-A key passage of the judgment is:
+A key passage of the judgment is as follows:

 A ship may be arrested if the arresting party has a cause of action that carries with it a right of arrest.
 A party wishing to arrest in Hong Kong must first issue an in rem writ against the ship in the Hong Kong admiralty jurisdiction of the Court of First Instance.
-No counter-security is required although the arresting party has to provide an undertaking (usually in form of a solicitor's undertaking) to pay the bailiff's expenses of the arrest and the costs of maintaining the ship under arrest.
+No counter security is required, although the arresting party has to provide an undertaking (usually in the form of a solicitor's undertaking) to pay the bailiff's expenses of the arrest and the costs of maintaining the ship under arrest.

-Before an arrest can be made, the person who intends to arrest the vessel should check that no caveats against arrest have been entered into the caveat book, and, if not, prepare to file in court a writ of summons (and blank acknowledgment of service), warrant of arrest, praecipe for service of writ in rem, praecipe for warrant of arrest, undertaking and affidavit to lead to arrest (arrest papers).
-The affidavit will set out the details of the claim and, as it is ex parte, the arresting party has an obligation to make full and frank disclosure in relation to the material facts stated in it.
-The affidavit is the only evidential requirement for arrest and the arresting party need only establish a prima facie right to arrest, in good faith, as reaffirmed in Bo Shi Ji 393.
+Before an arrest can be made, the person who intends to arrest the vessel should check that no caveats against arrest have been entered into the caveat book96 and, if not, prepare to file in court a writ of summons (and blank acknowledgment of service), warrant of arrest, praecipe for service of writ in rem, praecipe for warrant of arrest, undertaking and affidavit to lead to arrest (arrest papers).97 The affidavit will set out the details of the claim and, as it is ex parte, the arresting party has an obligation to make full and frank disclosure in relation to the material facts stated in it.98 The affidavit is the only evidential requirement for arrest and the arresting party need only establish a prima facie right to arrest, in good faith, as reaffirmed in Bo Shi Ji 393.
 Once completed, the relevant arrest papers (and cheques for the applicable fees) should be taken to the bailiff.
 The bailiff will check to see whether a caveat is entered against the named vessel.
-After checking that there is no caveat against arrest entered for the vessel, the bailiff will endorse the arrest papers.
-The bailiff will then take the papers to the Registrar of the High Court, who will review the arrest papers and issue the warrant.
-The bailiff will then notify the Hong Kong Marine Department that a warrant for arrest has been issued, which means that the ship will not be allowed to sail.
+After checking that there is no such caveat, the bailiff will endorse the arrest papers.
+The bailiff will then take the papers to the Registrar of the High Court, who will review the arrest papers and issue the warrant.99 The bailiff will then notify the Hong Kong Marine Department that a warrant for arrest has been issued, which means that the ship will not be allowed to sail.
 The bailiff then travels to the ship to serve the warrant on the ship.
 As Hong Kong is relatively small, and most vessels are arrested while calling or anchoring at Hong Kong, we are unaware of any arrests by helicopter.